Diagnosis and Management of Stable COPD

 SUMMARY:

-Chronic obstructive pulmonary disease (COPD), a progressive and heterogenous condition characterized by chronic respiratory symptoms due to airflow obstruction, is the fourth leading cause of death worldwide, and its prevalence is expected to increase in the coming decades.
+Chronic obstructive pulmonary disease (COPD) is a progressive and heterogenous respiratory condition characterized by persistent respiratory symptoms and airflow limitation.
+It is currently among the top three leading cause of death worldwide, and its global prevalence is projected to increase substantially in the coming decades.
 Though it is strongly associated with smoking, other causes include air pollution, indoor biomass fuel exposure, and occupational exposure to hazardous gases and dusts.
 There are also genetic and developmental factors that may predispose a person to developing COPD.
-The underlying pathophysiology of COPD involves chronic inflammation of the small airways leading to airflow limitation and gas trapping, in conjunction with destruction of the lung parenchyma which impairs gas exchange and promotes CO2 retention.
-Treatment is primarily aimed at alleviating symptoms, as there are currently few therapies that alter the progressive course of the disease.
+Treatment is primarily aimed at alleviating symptoms (dyspnea, cough, sputum production and/or exacerbations), as there are currently few therapies that alter the progressive course of the disease.
 COPD is commonly associated with multiple medical comorbidities, and patients periodically suffer exacerbations during which symptoms acutely worsen, sometimes requiring emergency care or hospitalization.
 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) provides an evidence-based guide for practitioners to diagnose and treat COPD, which is summarized below.

 KEY POINTS: